Speaker Profile

 Connect with the speaker?

-Dr. Dileep Nair is the section head of adult epilepsy and director of intraoperative neurophysiologic monitoring at Cleveland Clinic.
+Dr. Dileep Nair is the section head of adult epilepsy and director of intraoperative neurophysiological monitoring at Cleveland Clinic.
 He received his medical degree in 1993 from Northeastern Ohio Medical University.
-He went on to do his neurology residency and clinical neurophysiology and epilepsy fellowship at Cleveland Clinic.
-He was previously fellowship director for clinical neurophysiology/epilepsy at Cleveland Clinic and course director for the year two neuroscience course at Cleveland Clinic Learner College of Medicine.
-He received the Kaiser Permanente Award in Excellence in Teaching in 2016 from Case Western Reserve School of Medicine.
+He went on to do his neurology residency and clinical neurophysiology and epilepsy fellowship at the Cleveland Clinic.
+He was previously fellowship director for clinical neurophysiology/epilepsy at the Cleveland Clinic and course director for the year two neuroscience course at the Cleveland Clinic Learner College of Medicine.
+He received the Kaiser Permanente Award in Excellence in teaching in 2016 from the Case Western Reserve School of Medicine.

 EVENTS & ACTIVITIES (Speaking, Spoken, and Authored)